-The first leg is in Noto, where we will visit the beautiful Baroque buildings, including the Cathedral of Noto, the Chiesa di San Domenico and Palazzo Villadorata.
+The first leg is in Noto, where we will visit the beautiful Baroque buildings, including the Cathedral of Noto, the San Domenico Churc and Palazzo Villadorata.
 The present city was built from 1703 to the southeast of Noto Antica, which was completely destroyed by an earthquake in 1693.
-Then Noto was rebuilt as planned and uniform in the style of Sicilian Baroque.
+Then Noto was was rebuilt in a plan and uniform Sicilian Baroque style.
 Heart of the city is Corso Vittorio Emanuele.
-With the parallel running Via Cavour he limits the main attractions of the city.
+With the parallel running Via Cavour it limits the main attractions of the city.

 Among others, we will visit the building: Chiesa San Domenico.
 The most magnificent Baroque church in the city can be found at Piazza XVI Maggio.
 Particularly expressive is the sweeping façade with outwardly curved walls and columns.
 Duomo Santi Nicola e Corrado.
 From Piazza Municipio is reached by a broad outside staircase to the Duomo.
 The cathedral was completed in 1770.
 Especially noteworthy is its beautiful facade with twin towers.
 During a severe earthquake in 1996, the large central dome could not stand and fell to the side aisles one.
-Constructed meantime faithfully restored, the cathedral was officially opened again with the beginning of 2007.
+Faithfully restored, the cathedral was officially reopened at the beginning of 2007.

 Palazzo Villadorata: Particularly striking is the magnificent facade decorations on the balcony of the Palazzo Villadorata that can be found in Via Nicolaci.
 It was designed in 1737 by Paolo Labisi.

-Before we drive eastwards into the nature reserve of Vendicari, we make a short stop at Noto Antica.
+Before we drive eastwards into the natural reserve of Vendicari, we’ll have a short stop at Noto Antica.
 Here you can see the ruins of old Noto, who stayed after the devastating earthquake in 1693.

-In the nature reserve Oasi Vendicari (Riserva naturale Orientata Oasi di Vendicari faunistica) arrived, we reach, after a short walk the beautiful beach Calamosche..
-Vendicari is a veritable paradise for birds.
-In addition to a variety of migratory birds such as flamingos, storks and cormorants can be observed here also pond turtles..
+In the natural reserve Oasi Vendicari (Riserva naturale Orientata Oasi di Vendicari faunistica) we reach, after a short walk, the beautiful Calamosche beach.
+Vendicari is a real paradise for birds.
+In addition to a variety of migratory birds such as flamingos, storks and cormorants here can be observed also pond turtles.